preethammadapura/basespace-help-1/_docs/tutorials/cancel-transfer-ownership.md

 {% endstep %}

 {% step 2, /images/tutorials/transfer-history-pending-cancel_767x216.png %}
 Click on the 'Transfer History' tab on the left.
-In the list of that ppears on the right, select the file that has 'Pending' status and click on the 'X' mark to cancel the invitation.
+In the list of that appears on the right, select the file that has 'Pending' status and click on the 'X' mark to cancel the invitation.
 {% endstep %}